-- CDC Youth Violence
+CDC Youth Violence

-- CDC Bullying
+CDC Bullying

-- CDC Youth Violence Prevention
+CDC Youth Violence Prevention

 Child Abuse.
 All states, the District of Columbia, American Samoa, Guam, the Northern Mariana Islands, Puerto Rico, and the U.S. Virgin Islands have specific laws which identify persons who are required to report suspected child abuse to an appropriate agency.
 Therefore, if you witness or suspect child abuse or neglect, whether inside or outside of Girl Scouting, always notify the appropriate council staff immediately and follow your council's guidelines for reporting your concerns to the proper agency within your state.
+All GSNI adult volunteers are required to complete the Girl Scout Child Abuse and Neglect Prevention Training.
 For more information, please review these available resources:

-- U.S. Department of Health & Human Services Child Abuse and Neglect - U.S. Department of Health & Human Services: How to Report Child Abuse and Neglect - Mandatory Reporters of Child Abuse and Neglect: Mandatory Reporters
+- Child Welfare Information Gateway about Child Abuse and Neglect

+- How to Report Child Abuse and Neglect

+- CDC Child Abuse and Neglect Prevention